 Council's annual 'Check your deck' campaign reminds residents to have the structural integrity of timber decks, balconies, balustrades, stairs and handrails at their homes checked.

-If your deck or balcony is made from timber or constructed before 1946, Council encourages you to arrange a professional structural safety check of your deck or balcony.
+If you have a timber deck or balcony or they were constructed before 1946, Council encourages you to arrange a professional structural safety check.
 It is important to get your deck checked by a licensed building professional.
 You should not attempt to check your own deck as a visual inspection will not highlight serious underlying structural problems.